 Allow air to get in the tank by opening either a hot faucet or an air release valve on the unit.
 This will allow water to flow out as it turns into liquid again.

-- To avoid a repeat scenario, insulate your pipes or wrap them in electric heat tape.
+To avoid a repeat scenario, insulate your pipes or wrap them in electric heat tape or polyethylene wrap.
 Also, avoid trying to thaw your water heater by simply turning it to its highest heat setting; homes have been known to catch fire when heating elements in water heaters overheated due to ice in the heaters.